dc232/Google_test_task/README.md

 - Instance_group_manager.tf

-Inorder to create the Load balancer through the following commands terraform validate (to validate the files for any errors) terraform apply -auto-approve (To apply the changes to the infrastructure)
+Inorder to create the Load balancer through the following commands
+- terraform validate (to validate the files for any errors)
+- terraform apply -auto-approve (To apply the changes to the infrastructure)

 ### Secrets.tf
 - Finds and uses the account.json file
 - Sets the Project name and Region

 ### static_IP/StaticIP.tf
-Runs the resource google_compute_global_address and sets a global static IP address for the load balancer
+- Runs the resource google_compute_global_address and sets a global static IP address for the load balancer

 ### variables.tf
-Sets the Variables of the overall project (see section marked Terraform variable setup for more details)
+- Sets the Variables of the overall project (see section marked Terraform variable setup for more details)

 ### Auto_scaler.tf
-Creates the autoscaler (see section marked Autoscaling for more details)
+- Creates the autoscaler (see section marked Autoscaling for more details)

 ### load_balancer.tf
-Creates the load balancer through using the diffrent reesources explained below
+- Creates the load balancer through using the diffrent resources explained below

-#### google_compute_global_forwarding_rule resource
+google_compute_global_forwarding_rule resource
-The Global forwarding rule provides a single global IPv4 or IPv6 address that you can use in DNS records for your site.
+- provides a single global IPv4 or IPv6 address that you can use in DNS records for your site.

 Global forwarding rules also route traffic by IP address, port, and protocol to a load balancing target proxy, which in turn forwards the traffic to an instance group containing your virtual machine instances.